Line 11500 – Other pensions and superannuation

 Pensions from a foreign country

-Attach a note to your paper return showing the type of pension you received and the country it came from.
 In some cases, amounts that you receive may not be considered pension income and may have to be reported somewhere else on your return.

-United States individual retuirement arrangement (IRA)
+United States individual retirement arrangement (IRA)

 If you received amounts from an Individual Retirement Arrangement or converted an IRA to a “Roth” IRA during the year, contact the CRA.